TrueBlocks/trueblocks-core/src/apps/chifra/README.md

-    status        report on the status of the TrueBlocks system serve         serve the TrueBlocks API using the flame server scrape        scan the chain and update the TrueBlocks index of appearances init          initialize the index of appearances by downloading Bloom filters pins          manage pinned index of appearances and associated Bloom filters
+    status        report on the status of the TrueBlocks system serve         serve the TrueBlocks API using the flame server scrape        scan the chain and update the TrueBlocks index of appearances init          initialize the TrueBlocks system by downloading from IPFS pins          manage pinned index of appearances and associated blooms
   Other:
-    quotes        freshen and/or display Ethereum price data explore       open an explorer for a given address, block, or transaction slurp         fetch data from EtherScan for any address
+    quotes        freshen or display Ethereum price data.
+This tool has been deprecated explore       open an explorer for a given address, block, or transaction slurp         fetch data from EtherScan for any address
   Flags: